Dr Emily Selove

 Lecturer of Medieval Arabic Language and Literature

 Emily Selove received her PhD in 2012 from the University of California in Los Angeles in the department of Near Eastern Languages and Cultures, and her BA from Cornell University.
 Her work has focused on the figure of the uninvited guest (or "party-crasher") in medieval Arabic literature, and especially on Hikayat Abi l-Qasim (probably written in the 11th century).
-She recently published a monograph comparing this work to classical Greek and Roman sympotic texts, and analysing it as a microcosmic work concerned with the world-creating powers of mimetic language: Hikayat Abi al-Qasim: A Literary Banquet (Edinburgh University Press, 2016).
+She published a monograph comparing this work to classical Greek and Roman sympotic texts, and analysing it as a microcosm concerned with the world-creating powers of mimetic language: Hikayat Abi al-Qasim: A Literary Banquet (Edinburgh University Press, 2016).
 She is also co-editing and translating the unicum manuscript of this text with Professor Geert Jan van Gelder.
 Her translation of another 11th century book of party crashing is title Selections from the Art of Party-Crashing in Medieval Iraq.
 She recently edited a co-authored textbook to introduce beginning students to the important city of medieval Baghdad, Baghdad at the Centre of a World: 8th-13th Century.